 Although composting wasted food is better than landfilling it, all those upstream resources are still wasted when food is grown but never eaten.
 “If we’re doing a good job at this,” Hardison explains, “we’re actually composting less because we’re making better use of food.”

 The good news is that organizations and governments throughout the world are beginning to address the challenge, focusing on the entire food system – from farming to food processing to transport to grocers to individuals.
-Corvallis is one of several Oregon communities being supported in their efforts by DEQ funding.
+Corvallis is one of several Oregon communities being supported in their efforts by a generous grant from the Oregon Department of Environmental Quality.

 The No Food Left Behind–Corvallis website is designed to be a resource for anyone looking to waste less food – and save precious dollars!
 We hope you’ll join us in learning more about changing food buying, food storage, and food preparation practices.